didacog/vagrant/README.md

 > Disaster Recovery Management with ReaR and DRLM

-In this README are explained the required steps to prepare your own testing enviroment to follow the workshop and play with ReaR and DRLM installation.
+In this README you will find explained the required steps to prepare your own testing enviroment to follow the workshop and play with ReaR and DRLM installation.

 ## Requirements

-- Install Virtualbox and the extension pack here: https://www.virtualbox.org/wiki/Downloads
+- Install Virtualbox and the extension pack from here: https://www.virtualbox.org/wiki/Downloads
 - Install latest Vagrant software: https://www.vagrantup.com/downloads.html

 ## Configuration

 ### GNU/Linux & OS X:

-Create 2 new Host-Only networks in your Virualbox installation:
+Create 2 new Host-Only networks in your Virtualbox installation:

 #### A. Using GUI: